-This introduction section describes the user interface and how to work with documents.
+This section describes the user interface and how to work with documents.

-Document Tabs has a Home tab and tabs for documents that you have opened.
-The Home tab has shortcut links to recently opened documents and templates.
+Document Tabs - Home tab and a tab for each open document.
+The Home tab has shortcuts to recently opened documents and templates.

-Property Panel can be used to set properties for selected objects.
+Property Panel - set properties for selected objects

-Log Panel displays errors and warnings, such as missing images and fonts.
-It also displays compatibility issues.
+Log Panel - errors and warnings, such as compatibility issues or missing images and fonts

-Time Controls manage the time and playback of the animation.
+Time Controls - manage the animation time and playback

-Object Tree displays all objects as a tree structure.
+Object Tree - all objects in a tree structure

 - You can change values in numeric input fields by dragging with the mouse over the up and down arrows.
-Holding down the shift or alt key modifies the change rate.
+Holding down the Shift or Option key modifies the rate of change.

-- When you move the mouse cursor to be over the canvas, the canvas will automatically receive focus so that keyboard shortcuts can be used.
+- When you move the mouse cursor over the canvas, the canvas will automatically receive focus so that keyboard shortcuts can be used.

 Creating New Documents

 The easiest way to create a new document is to select a template on the Home tab.
-Alternatively, you can create a new document by choosing File > New.
+You can also create a new document by choosing the File > New menu command.

 Opening Existing Documents

-For quick access to earlier work, the Home tab lists recently opened documents so you can easily go back to earlier works.
+For quick access to earlier work, the Home tab lists recently opened documents.
 To open other documents, choose File > Open and select a file.

-You can open Keyhape or SVG documents.
+You can open Keyshape or SVG documents.
 Note that some SVG features, such as CSS stylesheets, masks and filters, are not supported.

-If the document has linked images, then you will be asked to grant permissions to access their folders.
+If the document has linked images, you will be asked to grant permissions to access their folders.
 You can use Preferences to grant permanent permissions.

-If the document has missing images or fonts, then the log panel will display them.
-Select the log lines to see which objects were affected.
+If the document has missing images or fonts, the Log Panel will display them.
+Select the log lines to see which objects are affected.

-You can save your work as a Keyshape document, which contains all objects and embedded images in one file.
+You can save your work as a Keyshape document, which stores all the objects and embedded images in a single file.

 By default, Keyshape documents are stored and compressed as standard zip archives.
 The file extension is .keyshape.

 It is also possible to save uncompressed plain text Keyshape documents.
 Their file extension is .keyshapex.
 Plain text files are great for version control systems, third party tools, and manual tweaking but they are also larger.
-To keep their file size small, avoid embedded images and converting text to paths.
+To reduce file size, avoid embedding images and converting text to paths.

-Keyshape documents are based on the standard SVG file format with few custom additions, like animations.
+Keyshape documents are based on the standard SVG file format with a few custom additions, like animations.

 Managing Document Properties

-You can modify the following document properties by selecting the document object in Object Tree.
+You can modify the following document properties by selecting the document object in the Object Tree.

-- Document Dimensions - the width and height of the document in pixels.
-These determine the size of the drawing area.
-Set them to 0 for a boundless document.
+- Document Dimensions - the width and height of the drawing area in pixels.

-- Opacity - the opacity of the whole document.
+- Opacity - the opacity of the entire document.

 - Background - the background color of the document.
 By default, the background color is transparent black.
-If you change it, remember to change the alpha value to make the color visible.
+If you change the color, remember to change the alpha value to make the color visible.

-- Fps - the frame rate is used only as a guide for animations.
+- Fps - the frame rate is only used as a guide for animations.
 It is not used in the final presentation when the document is viewed in a web browser.
-If you export the document as an animated GIF or MPEG-4, then the document frame rate can be used as the frame rate of the exported file.
+If you export the document as an animated GIF or MPEG-4, then the document frame rate can be used as the exported file's frame rate.

 - Title - the title of the document.

 - Browser Preview and Compatibility - the format to use when Preview in Browser is selected.
-Also, browser compatibility is checked against this format.
+The format is also used for browser compatibility checking.

 Panning and Zooming